raggedkarma/godbreakersaga/src/honour-lies.md

 The [Army Builder](/honour-lies/army-builder.html#roles) will list the modifiers for all roles.

 #### Artillery
 Rain fire with units that can bring terrible forces to bear, from cunning sorcery or alchemy to even more punishing combinations of the two.
-While their ranged attacks are tremendous, these units are incredibly ponderous and easily overrun.
+While their ranged attacks are tremendous, these units will prove slow and may be easily overrun.

 #### Berserker
-The epitome of crude violence, either warriors of barely restrained fury or creatures driven near mad with hunger.
+The epitome of crude violence, comprising of warriors of barely restrained fury or creatures driven near-mad with hunger.
 These will absolutely bring the fight to the enemy, but can't take it as well as they can dish it out.

 #### Elite
 Carefully trained as the greatest soldiers that can be fielded.
 Dependable, but can struggle if they find themselves cut off.